-An English poet, John Donne once wrote, "No man is an island, entire of itself," How true that statement is when we consider Dr. Heyward.
+An English poet, John Donne once wrote, "No man is an island, entire of itself."
+How true that statement is when we consider Dr. Heyward.
 Through his long years of service to the school he has not only taught German, but French and English Literature as well.
 He has been the mainstay of the Literary and Debating Society-how well some of us remember the impromptu speeches, which possibly gave us greater self-confidence in years to follow.
-Dr. Heyward through trials and tribulations always remained the perfect gentleman-kind, considerate, understanding, and most importantly, he
+Dr. Heyward through trials and tribulations always remained the perfect gentleman-kind, considerate, understanding, and most importantly, he was always there when he was needed.

 His achievements are many and varied and the stabilising effect he has had on the school will be noted for several years to come.
-Dr. Heyward will be remembered long after he has left by both boys and staff alike, and it must be with a deep sense of loss that the school allows Dr. Heyward to AI
+Dr. Heyward will be remembered long after he has left by both boys and staff alike, and it must be with a deep sense of loss that the school allows Dr. Heyward to take his well-earned retirement.